10 Tips for Making Middle School Work for Kids With Autism

 Three years ago when we began our transition meetings, I lamented over every little decision, afraid of what loomed in middle school.
 Let's face it, for many of us who do not have autism, we have mixed memories of that tumultuous time in our young lives.
 Therefore, as a parent, even when we have a neurotypical child, it can often be nerve-wracking transitioning from grade to grade, let alone from elementary to middle school.

 Looking back on the past three years, I wanted to document the critical factors that seemed to make a difference in my son’s experience.
 Some of these factors parents can influence, and some are more difficult.
-I can personally attest to difficulty of rolling the ball up hill so-to-speak, when it comes to implementing change in schools.
-But if we start identify what is working well, then, perhaps, we can start to advocate and change schools so that they work for kids with autism instead of against them.
+I can personally attest to the difficulty of rolling the ball uphill, so to speak, when it comes to implementing change in schools.
+But if we start to identify what is working well, perhaps we can start to advocate and change schools so that they work for kids with autism instead of against them.

 In my opinion, leadership is the number one factor in determining whether any school on any level can successfully teach children with autism.
 Whether the focus is anti-bullying, scheduling, or autism education, the principal and vice principals drive how well staff will follow these initiatives as well as the general culture towards inclusion.

 Unfortunately, this is not something a parent can control, but it is a factor you can be aware of as your child moves into another school.
 If a principal lacks understanding of autism, this is a red flag.
 It will make things all the more difficult for you and your child.
 Conversely, when a principal gets autism, the results can be amazing and culture change follows: teachers follow IEPs, children with special needs are not just included but welcomed in every activity and sports, and leadership takes a proactive role in helping your child succeed.